vedanthv/data-engg-docs/docs/databricks.md

 ##### Managed vs External Storage
 ![Alt text](image-61.png)
+- Managed Tables are made up of files that are stored in a managed store location configured to the metastore.
+Dropping the table deletes all the files also.

+- In case of external tables, the data is stored in a cloud storage location.
+When we drop an external table, this underlying data is retained.
 - View is a saved query against one or more databass.
 Can be temporary or global.
 Temp Views are scoped only to the current spark session

 - CTE's only alias the results of the query while that query is being planned or executed.